vblagoje/itinerary-agent/README.md

     ```bash
     docker-compose up
     ```
-    This starts the Google Maps, Weather, Qdrant, and Brave Search MCP servers defined in `docker-compose.yml`.
+    This starts the Google Maps, Qdrant, Perplexity, and optimal route calculation (vblagoje/optimal-route) MCP servers defined in `docker-compose.yml`.

 5.  **Populate User Preferences (One-time Setup):**
     For personalized results, store your preferences in the Qdrant database: